vvhg1/xwsmgr/readme.md

 - move_window_to_workspace_down
 - switch_to_monitor_workspace:[monitordigit][workspacedigit]

-For example, to switch to workspace 1 on monitor 1, you would use the command `switch_to_monitor_workspace:11`.
+For example, to switch to workspace 1 on monitor 1, you would use the command `path/to/xwsfifowriter.sh switch_to_monitor_workspace:11`.
 The communication for switching between workspaces on different monitors is handled by a separate script called xwsfifowriter.sh.
 You should use this script to send the appropriate command to the workspace manager.

-So an example of switching to workspace 1 on monitor 1 would be:
-`path/to/xwsfifowriter.sh "switch_to_monitor_workspace:11"`

-Please note that xwsmgr is a pretty hacky and rudimentary solution, and there may (read: will) be bugs or unexpected behavior.
-Always grateful for feedback/bug reports/issues/pull requests...
-Use at your own risk, hack on it, and have fun!
+Please note that xwsmgr is a pretty **hacky** and **rudimentary** solution, and there may (read: will) be bugs or unexpected behavior.
+Always grateful for feedback/bug reports/issues/pull requests... **Use at your own risk, hack on it, and have fun!**